 Dr. Mitesh Sharma, Chief Cardiac Surgeon studied the case & immediately planned an ascending aortic root replacement surgery (BENTALL OPERATION) which is considered as one of the most difficult & technically challenging heart operation.

 A team of doctors headed by Dr. Mitesh Sharma removed the entire diseased aorta & inserted a special synthetic tube graft along with a artificial heart valve inside it.
 In this extensive 6 hours long operation Dr. Mitesh Sharma also removed the patient's coronary arteries and reattached them to the new tube graft to restore blood supply to the heart with great precision & skill.
 Dr. Amit Srivastav, assistant surgeon & Dr. Ashish Gandhi, cardiac anesthetist were part of the surgical team.
 The patient is recovering well & will be ready to fly back to his country.

 Dr. Neeraj Jain, Medical Superintendent & Cardiologist said that this type of surgery is very complex & requires a lot of expertise & skill to save the patient.
-Dr. S.S Bansal, Managing Director said we are very proud that our hospital has the capability of handling the most complex surgeries of the heart.

 4 years old child a known case congenital heart disease (patent ductus arteriosus), presented with history of easy tiredness and inability to play with his friends of same age.
 The child had to stop playing with his friends as he developed tiredness and breathlessness with minimal exertion.
 The child's parents were anxious about the well being of their child.
 Cardiac evaluation done with all routine tests like ECG, Echocardiography, CXR-PA, Blood tests revealed complete heart block with ventricular rate 44 beats/min.